How do I enroll?

 Enrolling in the TPP typically takes place at the time of enrollment for your trip.
 However, should you decide to add this valuable coverage after enrollment, you have 30 days from your enrollment date to contact our office directly at 866-313-2577 to add the TPP to your trip.
 Payment for the TPP is due at the time of enrollment in the program and is not refundable.

 What happens if I cancel and my child is enrolled in the Trip Protection Plan (TPP)?

-First, you will cancel your trip by contacting us in writing by email, fax or regular mail.
+First, you will cancel your trip by contacting us in writing by email or regular mail.
 Once we receive your cancellation notice, we will review your notice.
 We may ask for additional documentation to validate that your reason for cancellation is covered by the TPP and is valid.
-Once we have determined you are eligible for a refund, per the cancellation guidelines outlined in the TPP, we will process your refund within 7-10 business days.
+Once we have determined you are eligible for a refund, per the cancellation guidelines outlined in the TPP, we will process your refund within 3 weeks.
 If you made credit card payments, those will be sent back to the card first before mailing you a check for the refund balance.

 What happens if I cancel and my child is not enrolled in the Trip Protection Plan (TPP)?

-First, you will cancel your trip by contacting us in writing by email, fax or regular mail.
-Once we receive your cancellation notice, your refund, per the standard cancellation guidelines, would be processed within 7-10 business days.
+First, you will cancel your trip by contacting us in writing by email or regular mail.
+Once we receive your cancellation notice, your refund, per the standard cancellation guidelines, would be processed within 3 weeks.
 If you made credit card payments, those will be sent back to the card first before mailing you a check for the refund balance.